PPBDS/r4ds.tutorials/README.md

 package.

-Because tutorials within the Tutorial pane are sorted in alphabetical order by the name of the package, the **r4ds.tutorials** will be at the bottom.
+Because tutorials within the Tutorial pane are sorted in alphabetical order by the name of the package, the **r4ds.tutorials** will be toward the bottom.
 If you don’t see any tutorials, try clicking the “Home” button – the little house symbol with the thin red roof in the upper right.

 In order to expand the window, you can drag and enlarge the tutorial pane inside RStudio.
 In order to open a pop-up window, click the “Show